 Moss growing acceleration [MGA]

 Botanically speaking, mosses are non-vascular plants in the land plant division Bryophyta.
-They are small (normally a few centimeters tall) herbaceous (non- woody) plants that absorb water and nutrients mainly through their leaves and harvest sunlight to create food through a process of photosynthesis.
+They are small (normally a few centimetres tall) herbaceous (non- woody) plants that absorb water and nutrients mainly through their leaves and harvest sunlight to create food through a process of photosynthesis.
 They differ from vascular plants in their lack of water bearing xylem tracheids or vessels.
 As in liverworts and hornworts, the haploid gametophyte generation is the dominant phase of the life cycle.
 This contrasts with the pattern in all vascular plants (seed plants and pteridophytes), where the diploid sporophyte generation is dominant.
 Mosses reproduce using spores, not seeds and have no flowers.

 Since moss gametophytes have no vascular system to transport water, through the plant or waterproofing systems to prevent tissue water from evaporating they must have a damp environment in which to grow, and a surrounding of liquid water to reproduce.
 They also require enough sunlight to conduct photosynthesis being autotrophic.
 Shade tolerance varies by species, as it does with taller plants.
 In most areas, mosses grow chiefly in damp shady areas, such as wooded areas and at the edges of streams; but they can grow anywhere in cool damp cloudy climates.
 Some species are also adapted to sunny, seasonally dry areas like alpine rocks or stabilized sand dunes.
 Since life cycle moss can take couple of months to stabilize, the method chosen was of mixing different components in order to accelerate the growth.